HIV and Opportunistic Infections, Coinfections, and Conditions

 What can people with HIV do to prevent getting an OI?

-People living with HIV can also take the following steps to reduce their risk of getting an OI.
+In addition to taking HIV medicines exactly as prescribed, people with HIV can take the following steps to reduce their risk of getting an OI.

 The germs that can cause OIs can spread in a variety of ways, including in body fluids or in feces.
-To avoid sexually transmitted diseases (STDs) or infections, use condoms every time you have sex.
+To avoid sexually transmitted infections (STIs), use condoms every time you have sex.
 If you inject drugs, do not share drug injection equipment.
 After any contact with human or animal feces, wash your hands thoroughly with warm, soapy water.

 Ask your health care provider about other ways to avoid the germs that can cause OIs.